scut-raputa/raputa-frontend/README.md

 ## Project Overview

-**RAPUTA** (Real-time AI Platform for Unobtrusive Triaging of Airway disorders) is a Vue.js–based frontend for intelligent, non-invasive screening of dysphagia and aspiration risk.
+**RAPUTA** (Real-time AI Platform for Unobtrusive Triaging of Airway) is a Vue.js–based frontend for intelligent, non-invasive screening of dysphagia and aspiration risk.
 It provides clinicians with interactive views to manage patients, monitor real-time physiological signals, run assisted analyses (real-time or file-based), and export structured reports.
 The frontend connects to backend services for data handling, model execution, and device communication.

 ---